pantheon-systems/documentation/source/docs/articles/organizations/base-domains.md

  - Sites associated with your organization will receive the custom base URL for all environments (including Multidev) created while the organization remains a supporting organization.
 If the supporting organization is removed from the team, new environments will receive URLs following the default `.pantheon.io` pattern.
 This includes new Multidev environments and Test and Live environments created **after** the organization was removed.

- - After adding a custom domain to your organization, some workflow operations can cause site domain URLs in other environments to unexpectedly change from the Pantheon domain to the custom domain.
-For example, restoring an environment from a backup or changing the PHP version.
+ - After adding a custom domain to your organization, some workflow operations such as restoring an environment from a backup or changing the PHP version, can cause site domain URLs in other environments to unexpectedly change from the Pantheon domain to the custom domain.

  - **Environment URLs are permanent.** If an organization is removed as the supporting organization, any environment created during its association will keep the original URL after removal.
 Paid sites can add custom domains to any environment, as a workaround for those wishing to use different URL's after launch and disassociation of the site with the organization.